 Yes, as per the CAT 2018 eligibility norms, candidates who are completing their degree by June 2018 are eligible to appear for CAT.
 However, the candidate should select “Yes” to the question “Are you in the final year of Bachelor Degree”.

 As per your University norms, you will enter the aggregate percentage of first 3.5 years under Bachelor’s Degree and remaining 1.5 years under Master’s degree.

 As per your university norms, you have to enter the aggregate of marks which are equivalent to bachelor degree and if any marks are there for Master’s degree you enter the same in Master’s degree section.

 On the CAT application form, you must select the option indicating that you have dual Bachelors’ Degrees.
 You can then enter the details of both qualifications.

-Since your university's name does not appear in the drop down you may select option as “Other” from the drop down and fill your university name in text box.
+If your university’s name does not appear in the drop down, you may select option as “Others” from the drop down.